The Critical Components of an EV Fleet Charging Management Solution

 - Delivery vehicles – Based on the type of business, these vehicles may need to leave the loading site at the exact same time, requiring tightly scheduled charging.
 Others may be “small” enough that they can be charged overnight at the employees’ home.
 They require enough charge to range between 200 km-400 km on their delivery routes.

 - Municipal vehicles – Municipal fleets have a full range of vehicles to manage, everything from the mayor’s personal car to electric sanitation and maintenance trucks, and police patrol vehicles; these may need to travel from a few kilometers to a few hundred in a day.
-While they may not all be at the fleet charging depot at the same time, the sheer volume makes smart energy and charging time management critical.
+While they may not all be at the fleet charging depot at the same time, the sheer volume makes smart energy and EV charging time management critical.

 - Public transportation – Many bus and taxi fleets all over the world are already electric.
 The volume of buses on the road fluctuates during the day and evening hours, but generally the largest volume of buses awaiting charging will occur in the late evening hours – and all will need to be charged in time to make the morning runs.
 Taxis fall into two categories – shared vehicles and privately owned.
 Many cities, including London, have started charging pollution taxes in city centers, so operating EV taxis is less expensive than using traditional gasoline-powered vehicles.